 - Optimal fleet mix and route plan for the vehicles respecting business as well as local constraints such as traffic, possible route restrictions etc.

 - Intelligent clubbing of orders based on properties such as preferred delivery time slots, priority orders, location preference, and order specifications (weight, size, content etc.).

-- Control tower application to manage operational exceptions and predictive alerts on delays, vehicle breakdowns, idle time etc to improve both customer experience and efficiency of delivery executives.
+- Control tower application to manage operational exceptions and predictive alerts on delays, vehicle breakdowns, idle time, live tracking, etc to improve both customer experience and efficiency of delivery executives.

 - Reducing turnaround time for the customer by optimizing first-mile operations, locations of warehouses/distributer centers, reducing sorting times at fulfillment centers and last mile distribution centers.